GD Topic - Crime Against Women in India: Who Bears the Responsibility?

 Women’s Safety: A Growing Concern

 There is a saying, “A nation’s greatness is measured by how it treats its women.”
-These words resonate deeply, particularly as India confronts a persistent rise in crimes against women.
 According to the National Crime Records Bureau (NCRB) report for 2022, a total of 4,45,256 cases of crime against women were recorded, which is 4% more than the previous year’s cases.
 It shows 51 incidents happen every hour in India, among which husband/relative cruelty, kidnappings, and assaults to outrage modesty were the most common offenses.

 According to NCRB, Rape, one of the most heinous crimes, accounted for around 31,000 cases.
 Even though various legal reforms were made after watching public outrage over various high-profile cases like 2012 Nirbhaya gang rape in Delhi and the 2019 Hyderabad veterinarian’s murder, the persistence of such crimes shows a significant gap between the laws and their implementation.
-The recent Kolkata case shocked the nation, where a doctor was brutally raped and murdered in a public hospital.
-These cases display the vulnerability faced by women not only in public places but also in places that are considered secure and professional.
+The Kolkata case of 2024, where a doctor was brutally raped and murdered in a public hospital, shook the nation.
+These cases show the issues faced by women in public places as well as in places they consider secure and professional.

-To truly ensure safety for women, we need more than just laws on paper—we need active enforcement, unwavering accountability, and a deep commitment to address the societal and cultural roots of gender-based violence.
-It's about creating an environment where women can live without fear, supported by a justice system that acts swiftly and effectively.
-Until we prioritize these efforts, the goal of a safe and equitable world for women will remain a challenge we must work harder to overcome.
+We need more than just laws on paper to ensure a woman's safety.
+To address the societal and cultural roots of gender-based violence, we need active enforcement, unwavering accountability, and a deep commitment.
+We need to create an environment where women can live without fear of violence.
+They need to be supported by a justice system that acts swiftly and effectively.
+Until we work on these things, the goal of a safe world for women will remain a challenge.

 Statistics on Crime Against Women